 GRANT APPLICATION: To access our grant application, click here.

 STEPS TO APPLY FOR FUNDING: 1.
 Download, complete and print the application.
 2. Sign your application in pen.
 3. Scan your application and email it as a PDF file to firstname.lastname@example.org.
-If you're not able to scan, mail to the address listed on the application.
+If you are not able to scan, mail to the address listed on the application.
 We cannot accept photos of applications.
+Once your application is next in line, we will follow up with a phone call.

 Note, we can only assist with one resource per family.
 Submission of an application does not equal a guarantee of funding.
 If you have questions, contact us at email@example.com.